 Lodges have one common room which is also the dining room.
 It is usually kept warm by a burning stove.
 This is where you can meet and interact with other trekkers.

-You are expected to eat where you stay.
+Lodge owners expect you to eat where you stay.

 Food and Water